Last updated on July 22nd, 2021

 Each time you make a transaction with your card, you’ll earn Rewards Dollars, which hold the same value as $1 when they’re redeemed directly with Disney-branded properties.
 Use Rewards Dollars to purchase things like:

-- Theme park tickets at Walt Disney World® and Disneyland®
+- Disney experiences and offerings including theme park tickets at Walt Disney World® and Disneyland®

 - Costumes, toys, and games from the Disney Store